-It was a fairly low key affair and I/we mingled and chatted with the other guests most of whom I knew already.
-I have to confess that underneath I'm an individual who is fairly introverted but who over the years has developed a false personality in order to survive in this world - I'm actually quite content with my own fantasies and speculations.
+It was a fairly low-key affair and I/we mingled and chatted with the other guests most of whom I knew already.
+I have to confess that underneath I'm an individual who is fairly introverted but who over the years has developed a false personality in order to survive in this world; I'm actually quite content with my own fantasies and speculations.
 Occasionally I'll observe the clouds passing overhead too.
-The problem, however, with creating a false persona is that one is expected to live up to it and to be honest I can find that a bit draining - I'm expected (though maybe I'm not and it's just me that thinks that) to be always telling jokes and anecdotes.
+The problem, however, with creating a false persona is that one is expected to live up to it and to be honest I can find that a bit draining; I'm depended upon (though maybe I'm not and it's just me that thinks that) to be always telling jokes and anecdotes.

 So, that was the highlight of the evening.

 In the morning I was replaying the events of the night before in my head whilst at work and the question I had posed - if you weren't yourself who would you like to be?
 And then I remembered from when I was a teenager there was one particular person I wanted to be - Pete Duel.